ju-lewis/Notes/SWEN30006 - Software Modelling and Design/Lectures/L2 - Domain Models and System Sequence Diagrams.md

 - Provide essential abstractions in information required to understand the domain in the context of the current requirements
 - Aid people in understanding the domain

+>[!note]
+>In system sequence diagrams, we can draw boxes around:
+>- Loops
+>- Alternative scenarios
+>- References to other 'sub-sequences'